irfanhakim-as/homelab-wiki/topics/ssh.md

 ### Steps

+1. [Generate SSH keys](#generate-ssh-keys) on the local system if they do not already exist.

-1. Copy your SSH keys to the remote server using `ssh-copy-id`.
+2. Copy your SSH keys to the remote server using `ssh-copy-id`.

     ```sh
     ssh-copy-id -i <public-key-path> <remote-user>@<ip-address>